Nahid-Hassan/cseru-labs/os/final-solution-os/lab-ex-1/README.md

         b) If Mellow is killed manually before Pillow and Killow.
 ```

+> **Note**: If you don't understand the problem and solution you need to read this <https://github.com/Nahid-Hassan/cseru-labs/blob/main/os/Basics%20Upto%20Pipe.pdf>

 All of the code files are in:

 - `./Millow.c`